We have identified the following financial advice and help points for coronavirus affected associate dentists.

 4 – NHS long term sick leave and pay for self-employed dentists

 NHS practices will pay 22 weeks of long term sickness payments.
 You’ll have to incur 4 weeks of no work before the payments start.
-The payment is calculated using your estimated NHS monthly earnings and seniority payment.
-Your month 34 payment schedule has your monthly earnings.
-There is no payment to cover any lost private income.
+The payment is calculated using your estimated NHS monthly pensionable earnings and seniority payment.
+Your monthly payment 34 schedule has your monthly earnings.
+The total is multiplied by 12 and then divided by 52, to give the total payment before any relevant deductions or limits are applied.

-You must have opted into the superannuation scheme and been a have performer for two years or one year if you have just completed DF1.
-You will not qualify for any payments if your trading through a limited company.
+You must have opted into the superannuation scheme and been a performer for two years or one year if you have just completed DF1.
+You will not qualify for any payments if you’re trading through a limited company.

-The payments are liable to income tax and national insurance and last for 5 months and form part of your qualifying pensionable earnings.
+The payments are liable to income tax and national insurance and last for 5 months.
+They form part of your qualifying pensionable earnings.

 5 – Private insurances for sickness